dakotalightning/docker-rails/README.md

     docker push dakotalightning/koda-rails

 ## server flow
-this is what i did for [digitalocean.com](http://digitalocean.com) im not sure if it is the right way, it works, im looking into it.
+this is what i did for [digitalocean.com](http://digitalocean.com) im not sure if it is the right way, it works *I'm looking into it this ...*

 1. ssh into the server droplet
 2. install [docker-compose](https://docs.docker.com/compose/install/)